-2. “Persistent Cookies" - Stored for a set period on your computer and used to determine whether there has been any contact between us and your computer in the past.
+- "Persistent Cookies" - Stored for a set period on your computer and used to determine whether there has been any contact between us and your computer in the past.

-Category 1: strictly necessary cookies
+Category 1: Strictly necessary cookies

 These cookies are essential, as they enable you to move around a website and use its features, such as accessing secure areas.
 Without these cookies, services you've asked for (such as access to secure areas) can't be provided.
 These cookies don't gather information about you that can be used for marketing or remembering where you've been on the internet.

-Category 2: performance cookies
+Category 2: Performance cookies

 These cookies collect information about how you use a website, for example which pages you go to most often and if you get any error messages from certain pages.
 These cookies don't gather information that identifies you.
 All information these cookies collect is anonymous and is only used to improve how our website works.
 These cookies are not used to target you with online advertising.
 Without these cookies we can't learn how our website is performing and make relevant improvements that could better your browsing experience.